stevenblair/rapid61850/README.md

  - ensure all dataset elements are in the same order as in the SCD
  - ensure all data types in C code are in an order that can be compiled
- - ensure C string literals are "safe", i.e. "\\" instead of "\"
+ - ensure C string literals are "safe", i.e. `\\` instead of `\`

  - put svData and gseData instances inside LLN0 definition

  - need way of specifying implemented IED, and generating only this IED.
-But keep existing mode - may be useful for simulating an entire substation?
+But keep existing mode - may be useful for simulating an entire substation
     - i.e., two modes of use.
-    - could create a virtual Ethernet bus (Ethernot?) where all generated packets are broadcast to all IEDs/AccessPoints
+    - could create a virtual Ethernet bus where all generated packets are broadcast to all IEDs/AccessPoints

  - platform-specific optimisation of the generic byte copy functions